-She suggests narrating to our children what we’re doing on the phone.
-So you can increase transparency to your parenting.
-Also, we can establish “sacred spaces” like the dinner table, where we don’t bring our devices.
+She suggests narrating to our children what we’re doing on the phone, in order to increase transparency in our parenting.
+Also, we can establish "sacred spaces" like the dinner table, where we don’t bring our devices.

 While we don’t need to feel guilty about reading for entertainment, when possible, we can let our kids see us reading a magazine, book, or newspaper, rather than articles on our phones.

 The adults in the house may feel more relaxed as a result of reading on the physical page, and the kids will pick up on the idea that reading is a great thing.